tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 **Main can return any of a number of different types** : They must implement `std::process::Termination`
 : it has a `report` function that returns `ExitCode`
-: the `ExitCode` should be 0 on success, or something else if the program
+: the `ExitCode` should be 0 on success, or something else if the program terminates with an error